 The photographs in this book were beautiful and inspiring.
 They make you want to find an English cottage and spend all your time cooking delicious recipes.
 I highly recommend this book to those who enjoy cooking.

-*I received a free copy of this book from LibraryThing in exchange for an honest review.
+**I received a free copy of this book from Blogging For Books in exchange for an honest review.**

 *Receiving a free copy of this book does not change my review.
-It simply provides me with a copy of a book sooner than I would have gotten to it or one I might not have heard about otherwise.
+It simply provides me with a copy of a book sooner than I would have gotten to it or one that I would not have heard about otherwise.